 We then study the role of non-economic factors, with an emphasis on the role of voters' political inclination.
 In line with a long literature on political science, we find that political ideology is highly significant; a 1 pp increase in the share of voters at a voting board who align with a pro-FTA political party is associated with a 0.5 pp increase in the share of pro-ratification votes.
-Moreover, political views interact with trade exposure in an interesting way; we find that high trade exposure is more salient for voting boards composed of voters affiliated with profree trade political parties.

-&lt;sup>3This result holds after implementing an IV strategy to isolate how the FTA might have influenced voters' choice of party.
+Moreover, political views interact with trade exposure in an interesting way; we find that high trade exposure is significantly more salient for voting boards composed of voters affiliated with political parties that support free trade.
+Conversely, we document that voters with political views against the FTA are less sensitive to trade exposures that might impact their earnings.
+The latter results hold after implementing an IV strategy to isolate how the FTA might have influenced voters' choice of party.

 Finally, we conduct a broad comparison of the importance of different factors.
-To do so, we compare the partial $R^2$ across a series of regressions to grasp what percentage of the variation in voting behavior can be attributed to each factor.
-Aligned with the results of the previous paragraph, we find that political alignment plays a relatively important role, accounting for 9% of the variation which cannot be explained by other factors.
-However, we can also verify that economic factors play a non-negligible role, explaining 7% of the observed variation in voting behavior, which cannot be explained by non-economic factors.
-Thus, economic fundamentals are almost as important as political ideology in explaining the CAFTA vote, and were particularly key in this setting in which the referendum was approved with a slim lead in votes, and more generally, might play paramount significance in closely contested elections.
+To do so, we compare partial R^2 across a series of regressions to grasp what percent of the variation in voting behavior can be attributed to each factor.
+Aligned with the results of the previous paragraph, we find that political alignment plays a relatively important role, accounting for 10% of the variation which cannot be explained by other factors.
+However, we can also verify that economic factors play a non-negligible role, explaining 6% of the observed variation in voting behavior which cannot be explained by non-economic factors.
+Thus, economic fundamentals were particularly key in this setting, in which the referendum was approved with a slim lead in votes, and more generally, might play paramount significance in closely contested elections.